Onslaught (DC Comics): History

 As revealed in Suicide Squad #50, Jess Bright had survived the Yeti attack in Tibet, that killed most of the original Suicide Squad.
 Jess was rescued by the Red Chinese and given a new name Yen Wang (King of the Devils) and was made the head of a secret Chinese project to develop metahumans alongside a Chinese scientist named Deng Zho-Zhi.
 But due to frostbite his nose, lips, toes and fingers all had to be amputated.
-Deng Zho-Zhi's laboratory was raided by Chinese government officials, and he revealed to Bright that he was actually a dissident and probably would be taken away for reeducation.
+Zho-Zhi's laboratory was raided by Chinese government officials, and he revealed to Bright that he was actually a dissident and probably would be taken away for reeducation.
 Jess is recruited from prison by Major Zastrow of the Red Shadows.
 The Russians gave him cybernetic hands, and cybernetic feet that allowed him to walk again.
 Zastrow changes Bright's codename to Koschei the Deathless and put him to work on maintaining and improving the Rocket Reds.
-The Russians then sent him to Qurac where he was put in charge of the program to develop Qurac's metahuman program, Jaculi, Manticore and the Djinn were all his creations, but he was killed when Rick Flag destroyed Jotunheim with an atomic bomb.
-The Quracis were able to revive him as a cybernetic zombie using technology he himself had created, his body was dead and his mind was a digital recording.
-As part of an elaborate revenge against Rick Flag, Koschei kidnaps his son by Karin Grace, Rick Flag Jr. Unbeknownst to Koschei Flag had apparently died in the nuclear detonation that destroyed Jotunheim.
+The Russians then sent him to Qurac where he was put in charge of the program to develop Qurac's metahuman program.
+Jaculi, Manticore and the Djinn were all his creations, but he was killed when Rick Flag destroyed Jotunheim with an atomic bomb.
+The Quracis were able to revive him as a cybernetic zombie using technology he himself had created; his body was dead and his mind was now a digital recording.
+As part of an elaborate revenge against Rick Flag, Koschei kidnaps his son by Karin Grace, Rick Flag Jr. Unbeknownst to Koschei, Flag had apparently died in the nuclear detonation that destroyed Jotunheim.
 Nemesis eventually convinced him to set the boy free, and he appeared to have been destroyed by an explosion that he set off.

-Agni assembled yet another Onslaught team with the help of Njara Kattuah son of Rustam.
+Agni assembled yet another Onslaught team with the help of Njara Kattuah, Rustam's son.
 This new team's mission of vengeance against America was short-lived.
-After disposing of a team of Checkmate Knights who had tracked them as far as Markovia, the homeland of Geo-Force, they were discovered on an airplane bound for Gotham by the Outsiders, who were also on the flight, and a fight broke out onboard the plane.
-The battle in midair nearly cost some of the Outsiders their lives, but Manticore III and Dahak both ended up dying instead, with Djinn presumably killed as well.
+After disposing of a team of Checkmate Knights who had tracked them as far as Markovia, they were discovered on an airplane bound for Gotham by the Outsiders, who were also on the flight, and a fight broke out onboard the plane.
+The battle in midair nearly cost some of the Outsiders their lives, but Manticore and Dahak both ended up dying instead, with Djinn presumably killed as well.
 The fight is ended after it forces the plane to make a hard landing in Gotham, with all the surviving Onslaught members except for Dervish escaping.
 Dervish later joined the Outsiders in order to find Manticore, who she thought was alive, remaining with them until she discovered what happened to Manticore.
-In anger she joined the second Strikeforce Kobra.
-After a clash with the Outsiders, she was captured and imprisoned in the Slab, she later escaped when the Joker engineered a jailbreak (as seen in Joker: Last Laugh #3).
+In anger she joined the second Strike Force Kobra.
+After a clash with the Outsiders, she was captured and imprisoned in the Slab, she later escaped when the Joker engineered a jailbreak.